farhadkpx/Writing-Data-Science-Blog/README.md

-## Licensing, Authors, Acknowledgements
+## Licensing, Acknowledgements
-Udacity must get the credit as the true provider of starter programming codes along with data set provided by [Figure Eight](https://www.figure-eight.com/) containing real messages that were sent during disaster events.
+AirBnb must get the credit as the true provider of all the data set at[AirBnb](http://insideairbnb.com/get-the-data.html).
+I did great help from for folium mapping.

-### Student: Md Ahmed
+### Student Author: Md Ahmed